CyberAnt-Coder/Algorithm-For-File-Updates/README.md

 # Algorithm-For-File-Updates

 ## Description
-For this project, we were required to update a file that identifies which employees can access restricted content based on their IP addresses.
+For this project, I wrote an algorithm to update a file that identifies which employees can access restricted content based on their IP addresses.
 There is also a remove list which includes IP addresses of employees that must be removed from the first file.
-To make this easier, I was tasked with creating an algorithm that automates removing the unwanted IP addresses from the allow list.
 <br />

 # Walkthrough:<br>